-You obviously can’t compare it this overlap two more a traditional native apps like Final Cut Pro or Adobe Premiere Pro, but it certainly gets the job done if you need some minor with everything and you only have got a Chromebook, it’s one of the best Chromebook video editors.
+You obviously can’t compare it this video editor Chromebook to a more traditional native app, like Final Cut Pro or Adobe Premiere Pro, but it certainly gets the job done.
+If you need some minor editing job and you only have got a Chromebook, it’s one of the best Chromebook video editors.

 The free version will put a watermark on the video output, so, if you want to get rid of it, you need to have a subscription, the basic one will cost you around $9 per month.

 Hippo Video Editor

 The features it offers is also pretty much like WeVideo.
 You can record your screen, or yourself using the webcam, or you can also mix up photos and stock footage to create videos.

 It’s basically a kind of all-in-one video editor.
 You can use this video editor for free if you don’t care about the Hippo watermark on the videos, but if you do care about it, you can sell out $30 per month to create 10 videos every month.

 This video editor gives a Workstation like a Native Video editor to work on.
 You can upload the videos, photos, and music files to the Web app and then drag them over to the timeline to create a video.